 The school wants all children to grow into healthy young adults.
-We believe that it is dangers for children to wear shoes that have platform soles or high heels and we do not allow children to wear such shoes in our school.
+We believe that it is unsafe for children to wear shoes that have platform soles or high heels and we do not allow children to wear such shoes in our school.
+Children should wear flat enclosed shoes.
 We welcome children walking to school in boots or wellies, but once in school, they should change into their normal school shoes and place their boots in a bag on their peg.